-We may disclose information about visitors to the Site, which does not identify individual users, without restrictions.
+We may disclose information about visitors to our Public Websites and our Client Services, or that we may otherwise have about an individual, which does not identify the individuals, without restrictions.

-Personal information about you, that you provide or that we collect as described in this Statement, may be disclosed to third parties as follows:
+Personal information about you, that you provide or that we collect as described in this Statement, that may identify you, may be disclosed to third parties as follows:

 - To our subsidiaries and affiliates.

 - To agents and service providers who are bound by confidentiality obligations and who use the personal information only on our behalf.